Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey

 Polis solely relies on language independent methods calculated on the data matrix like PCA \cite{pearson1901liii}, UMAP~\citep{2018arXivUMAP} and different clustering methods.
 Recently, the potential and risks of integrating LLMs into Polis have been examined by \citet{DBLP:journals/corr/abs-2306-11932}.
 They use Anthropic's Claude \citep{DBLP:journals/corr/abs-2112-00861} for tasks such as topic modeling, summarization, and generating textual cues to guide conversations for human facilitators.
 They conclude that LLMs have the potential to improve Polis discussions effectively.
 However, they ultimately emphasize the importance of human involvement in human-AI collaboration. \\

-\paragraph{Potluck} \citep{lieu2022bring}, a commenting system for large scale online discussions, aims to allow for more constructive and inclusive online discussions.
+\emph{\textbf{Potluck}}~\citep{lieu2022bring}, a commenting system for large scale online discussions, aims to allow for more constructive and inclusive online discussions.
 It is named after a form of dinner where everyone brings and shares their food in a gathering.
-The systems includes a module for automatic summarization using a pre-trained DistillBART model.\footnote{\url{https://huggingface.co/sshleifer/distilbart-cnn-12-6}} For aggregation of similar posts they use SentenceBERT \citep{reimers-gurevych-2019-sentence} and the Perspective API\footnote{\url{https://perspectiveapi.com/}} to screen inputs for toxicity.
-Until now, there is only a prototype of the tool available.
+The systems includes a module for automatic summarization using a pre-trained DistillBART model.\footnote{\url{https://huggingface.co/sshleifer/distilbart-cnn-12-6}} For aggregation of similar posts they use SentenceBERT~\citep{reimers-gurevych-2019-sentence} and the Perspective API~\citep{perspectiveapi} to screen inputs for toxicity.
+Until now, there is only a prototype of the tool available.\\